Food challenge

 With the rise of the Internet, Internet phenomena have increasingly spread through chain emails, YouTube, and social media, encouraging people to "challenge" their friends by spreading the message to others, as well as creating viral Internet memes.

 Some "challenges" on the internet can seriously harm participants.
 The cinnamon challenge, a dare to attempt to eat a specified amount of ground cinnamon within a minute, has a strong risk of people gagging on cinnamon inhaled into the lungs.
-In July 2015, a four-year-old boy died of asphyxiation after ingesting cinnamon.
+In July 2015, a four-year-old boy died of asphyxiation after accidentally inhaling some cinnamon.